The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Inference on shape parameters

-\end{defn} \begin{rem} Note that by definition the sequence $h^{(1)},h^{(2)},h^{(3)},\dots$ is decreasing.
-For $k\geq 1$, $h^{(k)}$ can be considered as the inferred \emph{birth} bandwidth of the $k$-th mode of $D^{m-1} f_h$ and for $k\geq 2$ it is also the inferred \emph{split} bandwidth where $k-1$ modes of $D^{m-1} f_h$ \emph{split} into $k$ modes.
-As birth and splits (or births) occur with decreasing bandwidths, our scenario is twofold opposite to that of usual persistence diagrams (e.g. \cite{EdelsbrunnerLetscherZomorodian2002, CohenEdelsbrunnerHarer2007, ChungBubenikKim2009}) where births and mergers (or deaths) occur with increasing bandwidth. \end{rem}
+\begin{rem} Note that by definition the sequence $\ssp^{(m)}_1,\ssp^{(m)}_2,\ssp ^{(m)}_3,\ldots$ is decreasing.
+For $k\geq1$, $\ssp^{(m)}_k$ can be considered as the \emph{birth} bandwidth of the $k$th mode of $D^{m-1} f_h$ and for $k\geq2$ it is also the \emph{split} bandwidth where $k-1$ modes of $D^{m-1} f_h$ \emph{split} into $k$ modes.
+As birth and splits (or births) occur with decreasing bandwidths, our scenario is twofold opposite to that of usual persistence diagrams (e.g., Edelsbrunner \textit{et al.} \cite {EdelsbrunnerLetscherZomorodian2002}, Cohen-Steiner \textit{et al.} \cite{CohenEdelsbrunnerHarer2007}, Chung \textit{et al.} \cite{ChungBubenikKim2009}) where births and mergers (or deaths) occur with increasing bandwidth. \end{rem}

-The application in the following Section \ref{application:scn} illustrates the case $m=1$ of inferred persistence of modes of $f_h$.
+The application in the following Section~\ref{application:scn} illustrates the case $m=1$ of scale space persistence of modes of $f_h$.

-\section{Application to Early Stem Cell Differentiation}
+\section{Application to early stem cell differentiation}

-\paragraph{Datasets - Acto-myosin cytoskeleton.} We re-analyze a data set from \cite{Zemel2010a}, fluorescence micrographs of NMM IIa in hMSCs, with the proposed methodology to eventually obtain inferred mode-persistence diagrams.
-In brief, hMSCs were cultured for 24~hrs. on elastic substrates of different Young's moduli $E$ (1, 11, and 34~kPa), subsequently chemically fixed and immuno-stained for NMM IIa, the motor proteins making up small filaments that are actually responsible for cytoskeletal tension.
-Fluorescence images were recorded with an inverted microscope (IX 71, Olympus) equipped with a 20~x phase contrast objective using a 1.6~x post magnification lens for 30 cells on each of the three conditions:
+\textit{Datasets -- acto-myosin cytoskeleton.} We re-analyze a data set from Zemel \textit{et~al.} \cite{Zemel2010a} hMSCs (human mesenchymal stem cells) cultured for 24~hrs. on elastic substrates of different Young's moduli $E$ (1, 11 and 34~kPa), subsequently chemically fixed and immuno-stained for NMM IIa, the motor proteins making up small filaments that are actually responsible for cytoskeletal tension.
+Fluorescence images were recorded for 30 cells on each of the three conditions: \begin{longlist}[1.] \item[1.]$E=1$~kPa which form the data set \emph{Black}, \item[2.]$E=11$~kPa which form the data set \emph{Red} and \item[3.]$E= 34$~kPa which form the data set \emph{Blue}. \end{longlist}